 Construction of the James Madison Memorial Building of the Library of Congress was approved on October 19, 1965, with an appropriation of $75 million.
 Excavation and foundation work began in June 1971, and work on the superstructure was completed in 1976.
 The cornerstone was laid on March 8, 1974.
 Dedication ceremonies were held on April 24, 1980, and the building opened on May 28, 1980.

 The Madison Building was designed by the firm of DeWitt, Poor & Shelton, which had previously designed the east extension of the Capitol that was built in 1958-1962.
 With its tall colonnade of unadorned piers the design attempted to capture the spirit of classical architecture while remaining faithful to the canons of modern innovation.
 Critics have generally not been impressed, and usually deride the building as a cold, graceless, hard-edged box.
 All can agree, however, that it is commodious: it is 500 feet wide and 400 feet deep containing 2,100,000 gross square feet and 1,500,000 feet of assignable space.
+A bronze sculptural screen, A Cascade of Books, rises five stories above the main entrance.

 It is one of the three largest public buildings in the Washington area; the Pentagon and F.B.I.
 Building are the others.
 With so much space, the library was able to relieve overcrowding in the Jefferson and Adams Buildings, which allowed them to be restored, rehabilitated and modernized.